 In our drinking glory days we had some epic nights in the old Red Lion, particularly when the legendary Ted Hussey was the landlord.

 It was there that I first saw the folk band Cheshire Folk in the early 1970s – twenty years before the Folk & Boat Festival was even a gleam in anyone's eye.

 And in 1977 I did a few Sunday evening discos there after a recommendation from the late lamented Frank Robinson.
-It was the year Elvis died, and we spent a lot of time crying into our beer and playing his records, along with a - in my opinion - truly dire song called I Remember Elvis Presley by Danny Mirror.
+It was the year Elvis died, and we spent a lot of time crying into our beer and playing his records, along with a new 'waxing' which at the time I thought was dire - I Remember Elvis Presley by Danny Mirror.
 Our version was a 12 in coloured vinyl pressing.
 Time and age has mellowed my opinion, though, and the song now mostly inspires affection and nostalgia, not only for Elvis but for those early 'Dees Disco' days around the pubs of Middlewich.